amymalavar/git-GitHubTutorial/README.md

 This line represents the first commit with user interface/GitHub Desktop

-This line is to excercise status, commit and push
+This line is to excercise status, commit and push, v2